amjadfarman/lending_club/README.md

 The investment strategy A yields the minimum returns but also involves a minimum risk while the investment strategy E yields maximum returns but involves the highest risk that loan will not be paid back.

-The machine learning model is built using the advanced logistic regression technique from `sklearn` module of Python.
+The machine learning model is built using the advanced logistic regression techniques from `sklearn` module of Python.